 "Engaging, funny, real." - Andy H., 7th grade teacher

 I love visiting schools, libraries, bookstores, book clubs, book-themed birthday parties, you name it!
-As a former teacher and school librarian, I know all the tricks to make a fun, educational, and memorable visit for everybody involved.
+As a former teacher and school librarian, I know all the tricks to make a fun, educational, and memorable visit for everyone involved.

 Not near the Twin Cities?
 I'd be glad to Skype with your class or book club free of charge for up to 20 minutes.
 Looking forward to meeting you soon!

-- Large group assembly (see below for more information)
+- Large group assembly or workshop (see below for more information)